illiliti/eiwd/src/iwd.network.rst

        If enabled, the MAC address will be fully randomized on each connection.
        This option is only used if [General].AddressRandomization is set to 'network'.
 See iwd.config.
-This value should not be used with [Settings].AddressOverride, if both are set AddressOverride will be used.
+This setting should not be used with [Settings].AddressOverride, if both are set AddressOverride will be used.
    * - AddressOverride
      - MAC address string

        Override the MAC address used for connecting to this network.
 This option is only used if [General].AddressRandomization is set to 'network'.
 See iwd.config.
-This value should not be used with [Settings].FullAddressRandomization, if both are set AddressOverride will be used.
+This setting should not be used with [Settings].AlwaysRandomizeAddress, if both are set AddressOverride will be used.

 Network Authentication Settings